Skip to main content

 COVID-19, with all of its tragic impacts on individuals, families, and communities, appears to be deepening divides in educational opportunity across our nation’s classrooms and campuses.
 Although the pandemic’s effects will be studied for many years to come, we know from early studies that for many students, educational gaps that existed before the pandemic— in access, opportunities, achievement, and outcomes— are widening.

-The College of Arts and Sciences is committed to the University’s goal of reducing gaps in access, retention, and completion.
+The College of Arts and Sciences is committed to the University’s goal of reducing performance gaps in access, retention, and completion.
 We recognize the persistence of these gaps as a complex, entrenched problem that requires all units within COAS— and across the university— to align in a common mission and vision and to work collaboratively to improve educational outcomes.

 Mission and Vision